TechnologyAdvice/fixd/README.md

 # Fixd

-Fixd is a JavaScript library for creating reference-free, immutable/frozen objects.
+Fixd is a JavaScript library for creating reference-free, immutable (frozen) objects.
 It supports immutability on all native types, including deeply nested objects and arrays.

 ## Installation

-`npm i fixd --save-dev`
+`npm i fixd --save`

 ## Quick Start